rjacobs1969/mytheresaApiDemo/README_NO_MAKE.md

+# What's this?
+This is my implementation of the Mytheresa promotions assignment, a REST API as outlined in [this document](assignment.md)

-# Mytheresa demo project environment
+# Project environment
-PHP8, Symfony, Nginx, MYSQL, Nelmio
+Docker with PHP8, Symfony, Nginx, MYSQL, Nelmio

 A REST API endpoint.